davidhin/SmartParking/README.md

 # Importing/Exporting the Database

 1. Move sps.sql into the home directory
-2. Run the following command
+2. To import the database run the following command

 ```
 mysql -u root -p --host=127.0.0.1 < sps.sql
 ```

-If you want to export the database, do:
+3. If you want to export the database, do:

 ```
 mysqldump -u root -p --host=127.0.0.1 --databases SPS > sps.sql